1950 USA Outdoor Track and Field Championships

-The 1950 USA Outdoor Track and Field Championships men's competition took place between June 23–25 at Byrd Stadium on the campus of the University of Maryland in College Park, Maryland.
-The women's division held their championships separately at the newly opened Hopper Field in Freeport, Texas.
-The decathlon was held a week later in Tulare, California, where Olympic champion Bob Mathias set his first world record on his home track.
+The 1950 USA Outdoor Track and Field Championships decided the national champions in track and field for the United States.
+The men's competition took place between June 23–25 at Byrd Stadium on the campus of the University of Maryland in College Park, Maryland.
+The women's division held their championships separately on August 25–26 at the newly opened Hopper Field in Freeport, Texas.

+The women's meet served as a qualifier to represent the U.S. in athletics at the 1951 Pan American Games.

+The men's decathlon was held a week after the other men's events in Tulare, California, where Olympic champion Bob Mathias set his first world record on his home track.
+The women's pentathlon championship was held separately on October 15.
 The Marathon championships were run in October at the Yonkers Marathon.